minimism/docs/core1/core1 Assembly.md

     1. Solder R2 and R3;
     1. Solder C1 and C2;
     1. Solder IC sockets into positions U1 and U2, taking care to match the notch in the socket with the symbol on the PCB.
-    1. Solder the power connector so that it protrudes over the edge of the PCB
+    1. Solder the power connector so that it protrudes over the edge of the PCB.
+It's very important that this is placed on the correct side of the PCB as the battery pack is already wired
 1. Turn over the PCB:
-    1. Solder J1 into place - take care that the pins go into the correct holes (and not into R1);
+    1. Solder J1 into place - take care that the pins go into the correct holes (and not into the hole for R1);
     2. Solder the four potentiometers into place (the large tabs may need a slight squeeze for them to go into the holes correctly).
 The tabs are there for mechanical support, don't forget to solder them!
-1. Turn the board over again and insert U1 and U2 into their respective sockets (the legs may need a little squeeze to make them line up).
+1. That's pretty much it for assembly -- give the soldering a look over to check for bad connections, short circuits etc. then turn the board over again and insert U1 and U2 into their respective sockets (the legs may need a little squeeze to make them line up).

-And that's it for assembly.

 ## Sound!